Moscow Pride '06: Secondary screenings of the movie

 The movie was shown on Sunday 18th at 6.30 pm at the Stattkino during the Pink Panorama – LesBISchwules Festival Luzern.
 Before the screening, Nikolai Alekseev was invited to introduce the film and answered questions from the audience.
 The speech was moderated by Christoph Schmitt.

 Short Version of the Documentary

-A 12 minutes version of the documentary was produced just after the first Moscow Pride took place.
+A 12 minute version of the documentary was produced just after the first Moscow Pride took place.
 It was first shown a day before the Torino Gay Pride (Italy) on June 16, 2006, at 6 pm at the Centro Congressi Regione Piemonte.